Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/01_Architecture.md

 The LUMI-C and LUMI-G compute nodes use third generation AMD EPYC CPUs.
-Whereas Intel CPUs launched in the same period were built out of a single large monolithic piece of silicon (that only changed recently with some variants of the Sapphire Rapids CPU launched in early 2023), AMD CPUs are build out of multiple so-called chiplets.
+Whereas Intel CPUs launched in the same period were built out of a single large monolithic piece of silicon (that only changed recently with some variants of the Sapphire Rapids CPU launched in early 2023), AMD CPUs are made up of multiple so-called chiplets.

 The basic building block of Zen3 CPUs is the **Core Complex Die (CCD)**.